Jun 27, 2018|

 In Bolivia, you are eligible to vote at the age of 18 if you are married!
 If you’re single, you’re not allowed to vote until you’re 21!

 #7.
 Bolivia Hosts Part of the Amazon Rainforest

 The Bolivian Amazon is another wonderful experience.
-While here, you have the opportunity to see the famous pink river dolphins.
+While the fact that Bolivia holds part of the Amazon is not super crazy, there is quite a mysterious legend!
+Here, you have the opportunity to see the famous pink river dolphins.
 But these dolphins may be a little more interesting compared to your average bottlenose.
 Ancient Amazon legend has it that at nightfall these majestic creatures transform into handsome young men and emerge from the water dressed all in white to seduce the young women in the villages.
 Once the sun comes back up they return to the river and back to their original dolphin form!